Female Sexual Desire: An Evolutionary Biology Perspective

 Why?
-Because our bodies respond to these foods in a preferential way - they taste good to us, they result in reward processing in the brain, we crave them when we don't have them.
-Similarly, our motivational systems - at the levels of hormones, brain processing, biases in behavior - may be set up to motivate us to approach new sexual partners.
-You don't consciously decide to be attracted to your new neighbor - you don't want to be attracted to him - but he draws your attention, your heart speeds up and skin flushes when your eyes meet, and you experience an intense thrill of pleasure interacting with him that drives you to interact again and again.
+Because our bodies respond to these foods in a preferential way — they taste good to us, they result in reward processing in the brain, we crave them when we don't have them.
+Similarly, our motivational systems — at the levels of hormones, brain processing, biases in behavior — may be set up to motivate us to approach new sexual partners.
+You don't consciously decide to be attracted to your new neighbor, but he draws your attention, your heart speeds up and skin flushes when your eyes meet, and you experience an intense thrill of pleasure interacting with him that drives you to interact again and again.

 Let’s end on an optimistic note, shall we?

 The point of all this is not to say that both men and women are frustrated with sexual monogamy, and so let’s just forget about marriage and other long-term partnerships because sexual monogamy "isn't natural."
 It is a ridiculous and flawed argument to say that just because something is "natural" that it is automatically "good."
 Infanticide is natural!
 Our desire for fat and sugar and consequent weight gain is natural!